Black and white wedding photography may be devoid of colour, but sometimes, taking away the colour adds something greater to the image.

 Other edits are less distracting and simpler to master in a black and white shot.
 The bump of acne, for example, can still be spotted in black and white but is less noticeable and easier to correct.

 And distractions in the background may be less likely to need a clone tool with monochrome photography.
+Check our editing tips for Photoshop and Lightroom.

 Don’t Limit Yourself to Black and White